epfl-ada/ada-2021-project-decls/README.md

 #### Speaker attributes dataset

-These are external sources from Wikipedia for enriching Quotebank data, which contain the information of speakers’ features like gender, age, occupation and etc.
+These are external sources from Wikipedia for enriching Quotebank data, which contain the information of speakers’ features like gender, age, occupation, etc.

 URL:https://drive.google.com/drive/folders/1VAFHacZFh0oxSxilgNByb1nlNsqznUf0

 #### WBGAPI

-WBGAPI provides modern, pythonic access to the World Bank's data API, which differs from other packages for World Bank data in a few respects and in general tries to take full advantage of the World Bank's powerful API while mitigating the impact of some of its ideosyncracies.
-We will extract the GDP information from this dataset in order to analyze the correlation between country GDP and LGBTQ topic attention.
+WBGAPI provides modern, pythonic access to the World Bank's data API, which differs from other packages for World Bank data in a few respects and general tries to take full advantage of the World Bank's powerful API while mitigating the impact of some of its idiosyncrasies.
+We will extract the GDP information from this dataset to analyze the correlation between country GDP and LGBTQ topic attention.

 URL: https://deepnote.com/@carlos-mendez/PYTHON-Access-World-Bank-data-with-Python-fVexISvfTxO42ZUgyfinzA

 ## Methodology